DigitaleDeltaOrg/dd-api-spec/Documentation/Introduction.md

-The Digital Delta is a distributed network in which various datasources exchange information using a standard interface.
+The Digital Delta is a distributed network in which various data sources exchange information using a standard web service interface.
+The architecture and additional description of the Digital Delta can be found on ... `(todo: refer to digitaldelta.org once it is updated - end of August)`.
-     This specification outlines the mechanics of the Digital Delta as a distributed network of nodes and masternodes and describes the technical specification of the Digital Delta web API. <br/>
-     This document uses the <a href="http://raml.org">RAML standard</a> as the definition language.<br/>
+The present document contains the specification of the Digital Delta web service API.
+It uses the <a href="http://raml.org">RAML standard</a> as the definition language.<br/>